Henry Muhrman: Death and legacy

 His oil painting Kew Bridge, painted in about 1898 when the artist was living in Gunnersbury, is now in the Tate Gallery's collection in London.

 Of his watercolors, Composition is at the Brooklyn Museum in New York and Artist Seated on a Sand Bank is at the Museum of Fine Arts, Boston.

-His pastel drawing The Little Bridge is at the McLean Museum and Art Gallery, Greenock, Scotland.
+His pastel drawing is at the McLean Museum and Art Gallery, Greenock, Scotland.